fgiobergia/python-simulator/README.md

 The simulation consists in a sequence of frames (or video) where each frame is computed based on the logic of the existing entities.

-**This is obviously a work-in-progress project, don't even bother checking the code**
+**This is a work-in-progress project, allow some time before any tangible result is available**